muratk5n/thirdwave/en/README.md

 ---

 Aero as in aerodynamics.
 Hah..
-I guess aero is key.

 Sergio Rinland, Formula 1 Racecar Designer: "The first priority is aero, the second priority is aero, the third priority is